Bellevue, Washington: Economy

 Bellevue is an economic hub of the Seattle region's Eastside and home to the headquarters of various sizes, including the U.S. operations for many international firms.
 Since 2005, the city has become a hub for software engineering and other technology development centers.
-These include Expedia, PACCAR Inc, T-Mobile US, Eddie Bauer, SAP Concur, and Symetra.
-Bellevue hosts a number of satellite offices for large technology companies such as eBay, Oracle, Salesforce, Google, and Microsoft; Microsoft was at one point headquartered in Bellevue but has since moved to the neighboring community of Redmond, Washington.
-Celebrated video game companies Valve, Bungie, Sucker Punch Productions, and The Pokémon Company are also based here.
+These include PACCAR Inc, T-Mobile US, Eddie Bauer, SAP Concur, and Symetra.
+Bellevue hosts a number of satellite offices for large technology companies such as eBay, Meta, ByteDance, Oracle, Salesforce, Google, and Microsoft; Microsoft was at one point headquartered in Bellevue but has since moved to the neighboring community of Redmond, Washington.
+Celebrated video game companies Valve, Bungie, Sucker Punch Productions, and The Pokémon Company International are also based here.

 In 2019, Amazon and Facebook announced plans to open large engineering centers in Bellevue with plans to add several thousand employees.
 In 2018, Google also opened a major engineering facility in downtown Bellevue.
 As of 2020, there are several high-rise office buildings in Downtown Bellevue that are under construction or in active planning and design phases, including Bellevue 600, part of a major Amazon campus.
 Several high-rise residential buildings are also planned in downtown, spurred in part by future light rail service, on former retail and low-rise commercial lots.
+As of 2024, Amazon has 12,000 employees in Bellevue and has reduced its workforce in Seattle.

+By the late 2010s, Microsoft had become the largest employer in Bellevue, where it had several offices to supplement its headquarters campus in Redmond.
+The company's workforce in the city peaked at 9,300 in 2021 and later declined as it consolidated offices at its headquarters and vacated its leased offices pace in Downtown Bellevue and Eastgate.
+Other technology companies, including ByteDance and The Pokémon Company International, have since expanded their office leases in Downtown Bellevue.
+From 2021 to 2025, approximately 3.9 e6sqft of office space was added in Bellevue to accommodate the growing demand that had shifted from Seattle.
+One of the major factors is the Seattle head tax, which charges employers based on their number of employees.

+Top employers

+According to the city's 2024 Annual Comprehensive Financial Report, the largest employers in the city are:

 The city has numerous thriving commercial districts, with four major shopping centers: Bellevue Square in the downtown area, Factoria Mall to the south, Crossroads Mall to the east, and the Overlake Shopping District in the north.